Curriculum Support for Learning

 An additional support need comes from anything which is a barrier to learning.
 Most or all schools will have some children with additional support needs of some kind.
 The education authority has many legal duties towards pupils with additional support needs.
 Information about this is contained in a booklet called In On The Act : Information For The General Public which is published on the education authority website at www.edinburgh.gov.uk/inontheact - or contact the additional support for learning team on telephone number 469 3444.

 Sciennes Primary School is a member of the Scottish Network for Able Pupils (SNAP).
 We are committed to the creation of an ethos of achievement.
 More able pupils are encouraged to remain with children of their own age to encourage social development but are provided with differentiated material to develop independent learning.
 Pupils in this category are given the opportunity to work with children of similar ability in other classes so that experiences can be shared.
 Additional Support for Learning staff are involved with co-ordinating these groups.
+Mrs Carol Brechin extracts able pupils to work with her in a 'Thinking Skills' group.

 English as an Additional Language